-Computer Technician repair skills are not enough to open a computer repair business.
+Computer repair skills are not enough to open a computer repair business.
 Your success depends on working out a business plan, securing financing, and many other important steps that will have a long-term impact on your business.

 The ability to configure a motherboard or bring a processor back to life is a valuable skill, and those who have the technical capabilities are a hot commodity in the job market.
 But what about technological dreams that dream of being your own boss?
 If you have an advantage in electronics repair, starting a computer repair company can be a logical career move.

 However, being self-employed is not something you should do on a whim.
 The more time you spend on planning, promoting and protecting your business, the more chances they will be successful.
 The following tips will help you realize your dream of starting a computer repair business.